 - 8 nights’ handpicked hotel accommodation with breakfast and one on the overnight train

 - City maps and comprehensive directions to your hotels

 - Clearly-presented wallets for your rail tickets, hotel vouchers and other documentation

 - All credit card surcharges and complimentary delivery of your travel documents

-PLEASE NOTE: YOU WILL NEED A BELARUS TRANSIT VISA AND RUSSIAN VISA FOR THIS HOLIDAY
+PLEASE NOTE: YOU WILL NEED A RUSSIAN VISA FOR THIS HOLIDAY

 Start your epic trans-continental journey with a Eurostar service to Brussels Midi.
 From here, travel by high speed train via Cologne to German capital, Berlin.

 On arrival at Berlin’s grandiose main station, check in for an overnight stay at the Amano Grand Central (or similar), which will be in walking distance from the station.